A restaurant dish laid out on a teal plate A restaurant dish laid out on a teal plate

 Live music as you dine

-Legendary restaurant Quaglino's was founded in 1929 and is known for its lively vibe and A-list clientele.
+Legendary London restaurant Quaglino's was founded in 1929 and is known for its lively vibe and A-list clientele.
 Both the space and the food are lavish and grand, and live music performances electrify the atmosphere.
 Set menus are available plus à la carte options such as caviar, pasta, steak, and fish dishes.

 Ikoyi